apache/echarts-doc/en/tutorial/event.md

 });
 ```

-`params` of all mouse events is an object that contains data information of charts, format is as followed：
+`params` of all mouse events is an object that contains data information of charts, format is as followed:
 ```js
 {
     // series index in incoming option.series